kaw092/BENG183_Final_Projects_FALL2019/GROUP10_Final_Project.md

 Through this, the sensitivity regression coefficient, γj was calculated across all samples and all genes  </br>

 ![equa4](eq4.PNG)</br>
+>Figure 5: Linear Regression Model to calculate sensitivity regression coefficient, γj

-* Yij is the expression level of gene j in sample i </br>
+> * Yij is the expression level of gene j in sample i </br>
-* Sensitivityi is the drug sensitivity of sample i</br>
+> * Sensitivityi is the drug sensitivity of sample i</br>
-* Agei denotes the age of sample i,</br>
+> * Agei denotes the age of sample i,</br>
-* Sexi denotes the sex of sample i</br>
+> * Sexi denotes the sex of sample i</br>
-* Batchi denotes the batch information of sample i,</br>
+> * Batchi denotes the batch information of sample i,</br>
-* Canceri denotes the cancer type of sample i </br>
+> * Canceri denotes the cancer type of sample i </br>
-* Tissuei denotes the tissue type of sample i </br>
+> * Tissuei denotes the tissue type of sample i </br>
-* Genotypeik denotes the k-th principle component value of the genotype profile for the i-th sample </br>
+> * Genotypeik denotes the k-th principle component value of the genotype profile for the i-th sample </br>
-* εij is the error term </br>
+> * εij is the error term </br>
-* βj is the regression intercept </br>
+> * βj is the regression intercept </br>
-* γj is the sensitivity regression coefficient (if γj > 0positively associated and negatively associated if γj < 0) </br>
+> * γj is the sensitivity regression coefficient (if γj > 0positively associated and negatively associated if γj < 0) </br>
-* λj is the age regression coefficient</br>
+> * λj is the age regression coefficient</br>
-* μj is the sex regression coefficient</br>
+> * μj is the sex regression coefficient</br>
-* θj is the batch regression coefficient</br>
+> * θj is the batch regression coefficient</br>
-* κj is the cancer type regression coefficient</br>
+> * κj is the cancer type regression coefficient</br>
-* ϕj is the tissue regression coefficient </br>
+> * ϕj is the tissue regression coefficient </br>
-* δk is the regression coefficient for the k-th genotype PC.</br>
+> * δk is the regression coefficient for the k-th genotype PC.</br>
-* Sexi, Batchi, Canceri, Tissuei are factor variables.</br>
+> * Sexi, Batchi, Canceri, Tissuei are factor variables.</br>

 From the outputted sensitivity coefficients, a permutation test was run 1,000 times to determine if each gene was found significantly sensitive to each drug.
 A gene was considered significantly sensitive to a drug if the value of its sensitivity coefficient was determined greater than or less than 0 by the permutation test.
 Further, Benjamini Hochberg method was used to adjust the p-values with a False Discovery Rate (FDR) of less than 0.1.
 Drugs with 20 or less DRAs identified were not included in the rest of the study leaving 14 drugs after this analysis.

 The genes identified as sensitive to a given drug were then separated into genes that were positively regulated (upregulated) in response to the drug, or negatively regulated (downregulated).
 These expression patterns of the significantly sensitive DRA genes for the drug 17-AAG are visualized using a heatmap of the z-scores of the gene expression across all samples (columns) and genes (rows).

 ![lasteq](lastpic.PNG)</br>
+> Figure 6: Heatmap of row Z-scores of gene expression of DRA genes idetified for 17-AAG treated cancer cells across 323 cell lines.
+Rows indicate genes, columns indicate sample.
+Red represents high gene expression, blue represents low gene expression.
+Side bar at top represents sensitivity of the sample to the 17-AAG with dark green for low values and yellow for high values.

 As seen above, hierarchical clustering was performed with a Euclidean distance metric on both samples and genes.
 The clustering reveals that there are 2 main groups of genes based on their expression values: genes with relatively low sensitivity to the drug deemed “non-sensitive group” and genes with relatively high sensitivity to the drug deemed “sensitive group”.
 The clustering of “non-sensitive” and “sensitive” groups was seen across all 14 drugs.
 A student t-test was run between these groups across all drugs and all p-values were found to be less than 2.0 × 10^−7.